EPCCed/eidf-docs/docs/services/s3/getting-started.md

 The EIDF S3 Service endpoint is <https://s3.eidf.ac.uk>.

-To view S3 account names, access keys, secrets, and storage and bucket quotas:
+To view you S3 account names, access keys, secrets, and storage and bucket quotas:

 1. On the [Your Projects](https://portal.eidf.ac.uk/project/) page within the EIDF Portal, click your project.
 1. Your selected project's page will appear.